Bubobubobubobubo/sardine/docs/sardinopedia.md

 @swim
 def slow(d=0.5):
     S('bd, hh, sn, hh').out(i.i)
-    a(slow, d=0.5)
+    a(slow, d=0.25)

+hush()

 # This is a fast Sardine function
 @swim
-def fast(d=t):
+def fast(d=1/16):
-    S('bd, hh, sn, hh').out(i.i, div=b/2, speed=1)
+    S('bd, hh, sn, hh').out(i.i, div=4, speed=1)
-    a(fast, d=t)
+    a(fast, d=1/16)
 ```
 The two functions above yield a similar musical result.
-However, the fast version has been made explicit and is using the three arguments `.out()` can take.
+However, the fast version goes further by making use of all the parameters `.out()` can take.
 As you can see, there is a `speed` argument determining how fast we should iterate over the values of our pattern.
+Try altering it to see what is going on!

-By default, `speed=1` means that we will move forward to the next index of our patterns for every division (`b`).
+By default, `speed=1` means that we will move forward to the next index of our patterns for every division (`1`).
 Changing speed to `2` (`speed=2`) means that we will move forward to the next index of the pattern twice as slow, because it will take 2 divisions to do so.
 You can also move in a pattern twice as fast (`speed=0.5`), etc...

 It is not currently possible to have one speed for each and every value in the pattern.
 The speed is globally applied to each and every parameter.
 However, clever use of the pattern notation will allow you to give a duration to each and every event :)